berteh/synfig-import-labels/README.md

 Run the script from within synfig:

-1. open your synfig project, save it as .sif (Synfig Plug-ins don't work on the default .sifz format for now)
+1. open your synfig project
-1. run the plugin at _> Plug-Ins > Import Labels and Timings as Keyframes_
+1. run the plugin at _> Plug-Ins > Import Labels and Timings_

-or from the command-line: (only on sif files, unzip sifz manually before)
+or from the command-line:

-	python synfig-import-labels.py in.sif (labels.txt (out.sif))
+	python synfig-import-labels.py in.sifz (labels.txt (out.sifz))

 To create your own timed labels file you can: